St. Patrick's Day in Dublin with Kids: The Family-Friendly Parade and Festival Pacing

 The Memory Worth Making

-Dublin in March is a 4-day festival the city throws for everyone, including the youngest visitors.
+Dublin in March is a four-day festival the city throws for everyone, including the youngest visitors.
 Pack the rain jacket.
 Buy the green hat.
 Get to the parade by 11.
 Spend an afternoon at Wood Quay.
 Eat the boxty.

 Recommended Products